Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>NIST FIPS 201-3</b>
 </td>
 <td>
-The Federal Information Processing Standard (FIPS) 201-3 defines the requirements for a federal Personal Identity Verification (PIV) system, used to verify and authenticate individuals for secure access to federal systems.
+The Federal Information Processing Standard (FIPS) 201-3 defines the requirements for a federal Personal Identity Verification (PIV) system used to verify and authenticate individuals for secure access to federal systems.
 </td>
 </tr>
 <tr>